AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-dynamics-sms.md

 description: Learn how to send a text message, email, or push notification to let the signer know an agreement is on its way
 feature: Integrations
 role: Admin
-solution: Acrobat Sign, Marketo, Document Cloud
+solution: Acrobat Sign, Marketo Engage, Document Cloud
 level: Intermediate
 topic: Integrations
 topic-revisit: Integrations